playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 		redEl.addEventListener('click', () => {
 			console.log("A click handled on red using bubbling");
-			// If false, use bubbling.
-If true, use capturing }, false);
+			// This is set to false in order to use bubbling.
+We'll cover the `true` case later on }, false);

 		blueEl.addEventListener('click', (event) => {